 Tip #1: Limit the number of gifts.
 This sounds so obvious, but it’s easy to buy more than is needed in the excitement of the season.
 Kids really don’t need a lot of gifts to have a fun Christmas.
 In fact, too many gifts can be overwhelming, especially for toddlers and preschoolers.

-- Drawing paper
+- Drawing paper or a sketch book

 - Gel pens – These are fun for both drawing and coloring, especially with detailed coloring books